bangden07/WebSite3/content/posts/ShareMailbox.md

 **"The Site scoped feature being activated has a dependency on hidden Site Collection scoped feature 'FeatureDefinition/15/0c8a9a47-22a9-4798-82f1-00e62a96006e' (ID: '0c8a9a47-22a9-4798-82f1-00e62a96006e').
 Hidden features cannot be auto-activated across scopes.
 There may be one or more visible Site Collection scoped features that auto-activate the dependent hidden feature."**

 To fix this error you will need to enable first "SharePoint Server Standard Site Collection features" and "SharePoint Server Enterprise Site Collection features" first.
-Which both can be found in the "Site Collection Features" in the "Site Settings"
+Both can be found in the "Site Collection Features" in the "Site Settings"

 - Once the Content Organizer is activiated, it will create a "Drop Off Library"